Code-Institute-Submissions/Discover-Malta/README.md

 2. [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview):
     * Used to create the map.
     * Map shows the user the Maltese archipelago based on coordinates entered.
     * Some markers are pre-set for the user to see and related to areas and attractions mentioned on the site.
+    Marker clusters were used so that if multiple markers are near each other they are clustered together until the user zooms in.

 ### Bootstrap Version Issue